ueberauth/guardian/README.md

 * `admin -> all_users_write`

 Once a permission is granted it is valid for as long as the token is valid.
 Since the permission is valid for the life of a token it is not suitable to encode highly dynamic information into a token.
 These permissions are similar in intent to OAuth scopes.
 Very useful as a broad grant to an area of code for 3rd party services / other microservices.
-If you have a requirement to look up permissions from you database for a particular user on each request, these are not the permissions you're looking for.
+If you have a requirement to look up permissions from your database for a particular user on each request, these are not the permissions you're looking for.

 Please see `Guardian.Permissions` for more information.